expo/expo/docs/pages/next-steps/additional-resources.md

 The following resources are useful for learning about Expo tooling and services.

+## Expo Blog

+- [Exposition](https://blog.expo.dev/) - our official blog, where we post release notes every month and other Expo related content at random intervals.

 ## GitHub

 - [expo/expo](https://github.com/expo/expo): Expo Go, SDK, Docs, and the Expo CLI.